- Books, Literature, and Writing»

-“But can I see him again, ple-e-e-a-s-e,” the child also pleading, all the harder.
+"But can I see him again, ple-e-e-e s-e," the child also pleading, all the harder.

-The parent at last gives in to her son’s demand, and waits another long while as her child waits for a second time to greet that camouflaged man, white bearded, wearing a red suit.
+The parent, at last, gives in to her son's demand and waits another long while as her child stands for a second time in line to greet that camouflaged man, white-bearded, wearing a red suit.

 What Christmas Really Is

 Gathering his thoughts, the pastor then responds: "Yes, Timothy, there is a Christmas.
-And it’s all about Jesus.
-He exists as certainly as love and generosity and devotion exist, and they abound and give to your life its highest beauty and joy.
+And it's all about Jesus.
+He exists indeed as love and generosity and devotion exist, and they abound and give to your life its highest beauty and joy.

-“They exist because they are a part of Jesus, who brought it all into being.
-How dreary this world would be if there was no Christmas!
-It would be as dreary as if there were no Timothys," the pastor said.
-"Not believe in Christmas,” he continued, “you might as well not believe in life.
+"They exist because they are a part of Jesus, who brought it all into being.
+How dull this world would be if there were no Christmas!
+It would be as dreary as if there were no Timothy," the pastor said.
+"Not believe in Christmas," he continued, "you might as well not believe in life.